greenimpala/backbone-list/README.md

 ## Events

-All model events are piped through a dispatcher - this makes it easy to listen to model changes in one place.
+All model events are piped through a dispatcher meaning it is easy to listen to model changes in one place.
 Require `list/Dispatcher`.

 ```js
 Dispatcher.on("change:visible", function (model) {